Principal Bundles and Gauge Theories

-does not depend on the particles mass.
+does not depend on the particle's mass.
 This principle is known as the \emph{weak equivalence principle}.
-It opens the possibility to describe the gravitation not as an interaction that might differ from particle to particle but as an intrinsic property of spacetime itself.
+It opens the possibility to describe gravitation not as an interaction that might differ from particle to particle but as an intrinsic property of spacetime itself.

 Another, more vague idea that motivates the formalism of general relativity is \emph{Mach's principle}.
-Brief, it is the idea that the definition of what one would call non-accelerating or non-rotation motion should note be absolute.
+Briefly, it is the idea that the definition of what one would call non-accelerating or non-rotating motion should not be absolute.
 It should depend on all matter in the universe.
 Acceleration should be measured relatively.
-This principle is satisfied neither by Newtonian nor by specially relativistic mechanics.
+This principle is satisfied neither by Newtonian nor by special-relativistic mechanics.

-These two principals combined with the requirement that general relativity reduces to special relativity and Newtonian gravity in the appropriate limits allegedly led Einstein his theory of gravitation. \cite{walgen} In general relativity, spacetime is represented by a four-dimensional pseudo-Riemannian manifold $(M,g)$ with metric signature $(-1,+1,+1,+1)$.
+These two principles combined with the requirement that general relativity reduces to special relativity and Newtonian gravity in the appropriate limits allegedly led Einstein to his theory of gravitation. \cite{walgen} In general relativity, spacetime is represented by a four-dimensional pseudo-Riemannian manifold $(M,g)$ with metric signature $(-1,+1,+1,+1)$.
 There are, in general, no global notions of space and time.
 Of course, we obtain the Levi-Civita connection from the metric and therefore have a concept of spacetime geodesics, which will take the place of straight lines in special relativity, and of curvature.
 An observer is often modelled as a point particle and therefore as a curve $]-\epsilon,\epsilon[\ra{\gamma}M$.
 The fact that no observer can exceed the speed of light is formalised by the fact that $\gamma$ has to be a timelike curve, i.e. its tangent vectors have a negative length.

 Matter/energy is described by the so-called stress-energy tensor $T\in \Gamma(T^*M\otimes T^*M)$, a symmetric $(0,2)$-tensor on spacetime.
-The analog of Newton's second law, the so-called \emph{Einstein equation} reads
+The analogue of Newton's second law, the so-called \emph{Einstein equation} reads